Ocular Pathology

 development of retinoblastoma requires both alleles to be abnormal

-when one allele is inherited higher likelyhood of developing tumor from a new mutation in the other allele
+when one allele is inherited higher likelyhood of developing tumor from a new mutation

-the mutation in the second allele must have occurred early in embryogenesis in order for the second allele to be passed on to offspring.
+the mutation in the second allele must have occurred early in embryogenesis in order

 Gross pathology